Get,

 Do babies get sick when teething?

 Teething doesn’t make a baby unwell.
-But, watch for signs like fever, diarrhea, or long-term fussiness.
-As these signs might mean there’s another health issue that needs a doctor’s attention.
+But watch for signs like fever, diarrhoea, or long-term fussiness.
+These signs might mean there’s another health issue that needs a doctor’s attention.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.